Larrykoya/Larrykoya/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning JAVA, Nodejs and SQL
 - 💞️ I’m looking to collaborate on any worthwhile project
-- 📫 How to reach me, larrykoya@yahoo.com
+- 📫 How to reach me: larrykoya@yahoo.com
 - ⚡ Fun fact: I Love to code.